lune-stone/anki-addon-limit-new-by-young/README.md

 ],
 ```

-For more customization of limits read through and follow the instructions on the right size of the screen.
+For more customization of limits read through and follow the instructions on the right side of the screen.
 Lastly to apply the limits you can either use the configuration to enable automatic updates, or manually trigger an update by using `Tools > Limit New by Young > Recalculate today's new card limit for all decks` from the menu.

 To undo the limits you can either set the `New cards/day` limit under `Today only` or switch back to `Preset` found in the deck's options.